 When planning what to wear to the chiropractor, keep in mind that the doctor will need to move your body into specific positions that may include bends and twists.
 You may need to lay on your side, or face down on a table.

-For this reason, you don't want to have any jewelry or accessories that could get caught on the equipment, in your hair, or anywhere else.
+For this reason, you don't want to have any earrings, necklaces, bracelets, and accessories that could get caught on the equipment, in your hair, or anywhere else.
 Hoop earrings and necklaces should be left at home or removed prior to your visit.

 The same goes for glasses.
 As you will likely be laying face down on the chiropractic table at some point during your visit, you'll want to store your glasses somewhere safe so that they don't get bent or damaged.